software-mansion/react-native-screens/guides/CONTRIBUTING.md

 ![XCode](xcode.png)

-To find the native source code of Reanimated navigate to `Pods > Development Pods >  RNScreens > TestsExample > node_modules > react-native-screens > ios`.
+To find the native source code of `react-native-screens` navigate to `Pods > Development Pods >  RNScreens > TestsExample > node_modules > react-native-screens > ios` or `Pods > Development Pods > RNScreens > .. > TestsExample > node_modules > react-native-screens > ios`.
 Making sure metro builder is run, you can now build React Native app or debug native code.

 ### Fabric

-When using fabric on iOS codegen is run while doing `pod install`, on Android when running Fabric Example in Android Studio.
-Alternative approach for Android is to go into `./FabricExample/android` folder and run `./gradlew generateCodegenArtifactsFromSchema`.
-Next you need to copy changed files from `/android/build/generated/source/codegen/java/com/facebook/react/viewmanagers/` to `android/src/paper/java/com/facebook/react/viewmanagers/`, so the interfaces are in sync.
+Codegen introduced by the [new architecture](https://github.com/reactwg/react-native-new-architecture/blob/main/docs/codegen.md) is fired automatically for iOS while runing `pod install` or when runing `FabricExample` in Android Studio.
+Developer can also run it manually by going into `./FabricExample/android` and running `./gradlew generateCodegenArtifactsFromSchema`.
+In both cases it is important to copy changed files from `/android/build/generated/source/codegen/java/com/facebook/react/viewmanagers/` to `android/src/paper/java/com/facebook/react/viewmanagers/`, so the interfaces are in sync for Paper architecture.

 ### Preparing Pull Request